dgraph-io/dgraph-docs/content/howto/exportdata/export-data.md

     weight = 3
 +++

+As an `Administrator` you can export data on all nodes, configure the Alpha server, specify the export format, export to an object store, disable HTTPS for exports, and encrypt exports

+## Export data on all nodes

-As an `Administrator` you can export all nodes by executing this GraphQL mutation on the `/admin` endpoint of an Alpha node ( `localhost:8080/admin`) using any GraphQL client.
+You can export all nodes by executing a GraphQL mutation on the `/admin` endpoint of an Alpha node ( `localhost:8080/admin`) using any GraphQL client.

+**Before you begin**:

+*  Specify a list or range of IP addresses allowed to initiate admin operations such as export using the command `dgraph alpha --security whitelist <IP address>`.
+*  Ensure that there is sufficient space on disk to store the export.

+This mutation triggers an export for all Alpha groups of the cluster.

 ```graphql
 mutation {